600 Points

 More information

 When your smartphone connects to Wi-Fi networks or simply actively searches for Wi-Fi networks, it sends out so-called probe requests.
-This information is often unique and can be used to recognize you or even track you.
+This information is often unique and can be used to recognize or even track you.